sabbirjiinat/toy-market-place-client-side/README.md

 - Website have a My Toy Page  If a user logs in, they will see the My Toys page, which it will show all the toys information they have added from the Add A Toy page in a tabular form.
 Each row will have an update and delete button.
 User can update or delete any toy.

+-For all the CRUD operations, show toast/ sweet alert.used AOS package in full website.When data is loading user can see spinner loader.Entire website is responsive except table data.